 - Conducting field studies to address information gaps and better understand the biological environment, sediment transport, Mendall Marsh, tidal zone, and other aspects

-- Developing and implementing a Community Involvement Program
+- Developing and implementing a Communication and Community Involvement Plan

 - Conducting treatability studies to determine the effectiveness of treating select mercury-impacted areas